 Oatmeal is also fortified with iron, and one cooked cup contains 77% of the Daily Values for iron.
 Since iron is better absorbed with vitamin C present, a breakfast that includes oatmeal and orange juice is a good option in order to optimize the absorption of this mineral.

-Tips for preparing this pumpkin pie oatmeal recipe
+How to make pumpkin pie oatmeal recipe

 Like all the recipes that I include on my site, this pumpkin pie spice oatmeal recipe is very simple to prepare, plus the ingredients are budget-friendly and easy to find.

 To give it a more autumnal touch, I used brown sugar to sweeten it.
 But you can also use your sweetener of choice.
-If you have diabetes, I do recommend a small amount of non-nutritive sweeteners, such as stevia or Splenda.

 And if you love pumpkin or anything in the pumpkin family, here are some additional recipes you might like: